AnirudhRahul/Reddit-Embed/README.md

 ```
 Note that we have to import light-theme.css because red.css defaults to a dark theme with white text

-If you wan't a similiar basic example, with some more detailed documentaiton go  to [basic-demo.html](https://github.com/AnirudhRahul/Reddit-Embed/blob/master/demos/basic_demo.html)
+If you want a similar basic example, with some more detailed documentation go  to [basic-demo.html](https://github.com/AnirudhRahul/Reddit-Embed/blob/master/demos/basic_demo.html)

-If you wan't an even more advanced example you can take a look at the [source for the GH pages demo](https://github.com/AnirudhRahul/Reddit-Embed/blob/master/index.html)
+If you want an even more advanced example you can take a look at the [source for the GH pages demo](https://github.com/AnirudhRahul/Reddit-Embed/blob/master/index.html)

 ## Methods
 ### `red.embed(url, div, opts = defaults)`
 * `url` : absolute url that points to an about.json file for a reddit post
 * `div` : javascript DOM element that we want to add content to
-* `opts`: optional arguement, specifying any options we want to override from the defaults
+* `opts`: optional argument, specifying any options we want to override from the defaults

 Sends an xhr request to get the json file from `url`

-And then renders the content recieved onto `div`
+And then renders the content received onto `div`

 ### `red.embedAll()`
 Loops through reddit-embed divs, and calls `red.embed` on them if they have a valid link in their `red-href` attribute.